JnsLns/ptb_experiment_template/README.md

 % scripts.
 The trial file must contain a nested struct 'tg' (for "trial
 % generation") with the following field-names and structure:
 %
 %  tg
-%  ?? triallist           <- matrix in which each row corresponds to one trial
+%  tg.triallist    <- table in which each row corresponds to one trial
-%  ?? s                   <- sub-fields hold paradigmn-level settings
+%  tg.s.someField      <- sub-fields hold paradigmn-level setting
-%      ?? triallistCols   <- sub-fields hold indices into triallist columns
-%      ?   ?
-%      ?   ...             <- custom fields for column indices
-%     ...                  <- custom fields for paradigm-level settings
+					      custom fields for paradigm-level settings
 %                         (there are some reserved field names with
 %                         prespecified functionality, described below)

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %                       Steps in creating a trial-file                    %
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+% TODO: ADJUST TO TABLE USAGE

 % 1) Create a list of trials and store it in 'tg.triallist'.
 %